outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - example: if you dont have a variable like 'level of education' or 'level of intelligence' which is a predictor of income, how could you derive it from other variables, as an interim dependent variable to predict, before other dependent variables like income can be predicted?

       - apply a variable type pattern:
-        - 'variables with metadata similar to income have a predictive variable with metadata similar to education (which could point to intelligence, info access, tech access, and other variables with similar functionality to education)'
+        - 'variables with metadata similar to income have a predictive variable with metadata similar to education (which could point to intelligence, info access, tech access, group membership, and other variables with similar functionality to education)'

       - identify functionality produced by other variables you do have in the data set
         - 'what functionality does a system with these types of variation in genes, experiences, medicine, & information access produce?'